TwosHusbandS/Project-127/Installer/Changelogs/Features.md

   * Lots of Options regarding Files, Look and Hotkeys
 * Download Manager / Component Manager
   * Download Manager for additional needed Files (depending on Features you want to use)
+  * Basic Install, Re-Install and Delete Functionality.
+  * Installed Version can be found when hovering your Mouse over the Installed / Not Installed Text.
+  * Verify of a Component can be triggered by rightclicking the Install Button.
+If this does not work, hit "ReInstall"
 * Backup Feature (for UpgradeFiles)
   * Ability to back up the Folder P127 uses to Upgrade your Game.
   * Ability to apply / use a Backuo of your UpgradeFiles.